SHOP4CF/communication-docs/docs/partners/IMEC/M3RCP.md

 1. INPUT: Input adapters
     - Format: LoRaWAN Adapter Vendor X, LoRaWAN Adapter Vendor Y, Sigfox Adapter ...
-    - Real-time constraints?
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+    - Real-time constraints: the component itself doesn't have any real time constraints as it pushed data to other components.
+So the end-component could have these restraints.
+    - Expected data volume: Could be 1 message/hour or 1 message every second.
+We don't expect more frequent updates than that.
+E.g. counterweight measurements could be 1 message (e.g. X amount of kilogram) every 30 seconds, while the positioning updates from an AGV (e.g. location x,y in cm) could be done every second

 1. OUTPUT: Data adapters
-    - Format: LwM2M adapters REST-based adapters MQTT adapters JSON ...
+    - Format: LwM2M adapters REST-based adapters, MQTT adapters JSON ...
-    - Real-time constraints?
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+    - Real-time constraints: the component itself doesn't have any real time constraints as it pushed data to other components.
+So the end-component could have these restraints.
+    - Expected data volume: every input could result in an output (e.g. push the data on the FIWARE context broker)

-The input data will be taken from Component X of Partner Y and also from sensors available at Pilot Z. _Please update._
+The input data will be taken from Component WiPOS of IMEC and also from sensors available at Pilot Arcelik (counterweights measurements) and Pilot VW (skid health sensors).

-The output data will be pushed to Component X... or to system Y available at Pilot Z. _Please update._
+The output data will be pushed to Component X (To be defined) or to system Y available at Pilot ...
+(To be defined)